Himachal Pradesh

-Himachal Pradesh (Sanskrit: himācāl prādes; "Snow-laden Mountain Province") is a state in the northern part of India.
+Himachal Pradesh (lit.
+'Snow-laden Mountain Province') is a state in the northern part of India.
 Situated in the Western Himalayas, it is one of the 13 mountain states and is characterised by an extreme landscape featuring several peaks and extensive river systems.
 Himachal Pradesh is the northernmost state of India and shares borders with the union territories of Jammu and Kashmir and Ladakh to the north, and the states of Punjab to the west, Haryana to the southwest, Uttarakhand to the southeast and a very narrow border with Uttar Pradesh to the south.
-The state also shares an international border to the east with the Tibet Autonomous Region in China.
+The state also shares an international border to the east with the Tibet Autonomous Region of China.
 Himachal Pradesh is also known as Dev Bhoomi, meaning 'Land of Gods' and Veer Bhoomi which means 'Land of the Brave'.

 The predominantly mountainous region comprising the present-day Himachal Pradesh has been inhabited since pre-historic times, having witnessed multiple waves of human migrations from other areas.
 Through its history, the region was mostly ruled by local kingdoms, some of which accepted the suzerainty of larger empires.
 Prior to India's independence from the British, Himachal comprised the hilly regions of the Punjab Province of British India.
 After independence, many of the hilly territories were organised as the Chief Commissioner's province of Himachal Pradesh, which later became a Union Territory.
 In 1966, hilly areas of the neighbouring Punjab state were merged into Himachal and it was ultimately granted full statehood in 1971.

+Shimla is the summer capital of Himachal Pradesh, while Dharamshala is the winter capital.

 Himachal Pradesh is spread across valleys with many perennial rivers flowing through them.
 Agriculture, horticulture, hydropower, and tourism are important constituents of the state's economy.
 The hilly state is almost universally electrified, with 99.5% of households having electricity as of 2016.
 The state was declared India's second open-defecation-free state in 2016.
 According to a survey of CMS-India Corruption Study in 2017, Himachal Pradesh is India's least corrupt state.
 Himachal Pradesh is divided into 12 districts.

+In 2026, Himachal Pradesh ranked at the 8th position on the earth in World's most welcoming regions followed by Fredericksburg, USA.
+In India Himachal Pradesh topped in India's most welcoming regions followed by Kerala and Goa, and Himachal's Bir topped as the most welcoming city in India.